 Unlike many Fools, I think it's perfectly reasonable for people to gamble on the stock market for entertainment, just as I think it's perfectly reasonable for people to gamble at casinos for entertainment.
 But I think gamblers in either case should not be surprised, upset, or outraged if they lose money.

-But if your goal is to make extraordinary profits, then don't treat the stock market like a casino.
+If, on the other hand, your goal is to make extraordinary profits, don't treat the stock market like a casino.
 Don't buy on hunches or speculations; buy because you understand the company and recognize that it's selling at a discount to its fair value.
-Always have a good grasp of (1) its fair value, (2) the company's strategy, and (3) the challenges it is likely to face going forward.
+Always have a good grasp of its fair value, the company's strategy, and the challenges it is likely to face going forward.

 Again, I follow this process myself every day -- in my work at Inside Value and when managing my own portfolio.
 In my experience, this is the only way to buy stocks that offer a superior risk-reward trade-off.